billvaglienti/ProtoGen/README.md

 - `-latex` will cause ProtoGen to generate LaTeX style markdown (if multimarkdown is installed and in the PATH).

+- `-latex-header-level level` specifies the starting header-level for generated LaTeX output.
+If unspecified, it defaults to `1` (Chapter headings)

 - `-no-doxygen` will cause ProtoGen to skip the output of the developer level html documentation.

 - `-no-markdown` will cause ProtoGen to skip the output of the user level html documentation.